wp-plugins/mobile-client-detection-plugin/readme.txt

 In case the mobile version of your blog shall have a different layout or if you need to load alternate CSS/JS files for a specific browsers:

-This plug-in can overload template files and theme directories - by the detected platform. and it can provide query_vars 'platform' & 'browser' for creating multi-device templates.
+This plug-in can overload template files and theme directories - by the detected platform.

+And it can provide query_vars 'platform' & 'browser' for creating multi-device templates.

 Currently it can detect the following mobile platforms:
 1. Android Phones (Android 1.x & 2.x)